 The BSc Earth and Planetary Sciences is a 3 year degree which offers you the flexibility to tailor your interest in one of six areas: Geology, Geochemistry, Geology and Physical Geography, Planetary Science, Palaeobiology or Energy and Resources.
 The degree includes extensive field and practical training, with UK and overseas field courses in every year of study.

-Applicants to Earth and Planetary Sciences and Environmental Sciences degrees will have a further opportunity to visit the School on a Visit Day .
+Applicants to Earth and Planetary Sciences and Environmental Sciences degrees will have a further opportunity to visit the department on a Visit Day .